 - A list of answers without explanation is not acceptable and will be graded accordingly.

-- If part of your Problem Set is in a Mathematica notebook, then the same rules apply: Make sure the notebook
+- If part of your Problem Set is in a Mathematica notebook or spreadsheet, then the same rules apply: Make sure the notebook or spreadsheet

 - All of this may be summarized by what I have come to identify as the transitive property of happiness in grading: The neater and better organized your assignment is, the happier I am while grading it, and therefore,